dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-7 Virtual memory.md

 Having a small page size allows to manage the available memory more efficiently and reduce fragmentation.
 The drawback though is that it requires to have more page table entries to cover the same memory region.
 Consider two page sizes: 4KB, which is a default on x86, and 2MB *huge page* size.
 For an application that operates on 10MB data, we need 2560 entries in first case, and just 5 entries if we would map the address space onto huge pages.
 Those are named *Huge Pages* on Linux, *Super Pages* on FreeBSD, and *Large Pages* on Windows, but they all mean the same thing.
 Through the rest of the book we will refer to it as Huge Pages.

-Example of an address that points to the data within a huge page is shown in figure @fig:HugePageVirtualAddress.
+Example of an address that points to the data within a huge page is shown in Figure @fig:HugePageVirtualAddress.
 Just like with a default page size, the exact address format when using huge pages is dictated by the HW, but luckily we as programmers usually don't have to worry about it.

 ![Virtual address that points within a 2MB page.](../../img/uarch/HugePageVirtualAddress.png){#fig:HugePageVirtualAddress width=80%}